-Gridded metal helps hold the soil in place, in combination with grip-friendly angles along the relevant edges.
+Gridded metal helps hold the soil in place vertically, in combination with grip-friendly angles along the relevant edges.
 Want some more space?
-Each can be extended in a modular fashion by adding more.
+Each of these tiny house units can be extended in a modular fashion by adding more.
 How about power?
-Solar photovalic strips can be lined in between each module.
+Solar photovoltaic strips can be lined in between each module.

 Two translucent sides give it a sense of openness and let in indirect light, while two opaque dirt-and-grass-covered walls and the overhead angled ceiling provide a feeling of enclosure.
 PVC pipe makes for a lightweight and easy-to-assemble framework for support.

 As you can see here, the Lawn House is perfect for outdoor parties, offering a little cabana away from the noise of the crowds.